 Over the years I have added to my collection buying mainly at auction.
-Bonhams at Chester used to regularly have sales with significant numbers of works, sadly no more since the venue was closed down.
+Bonhams at Chester used to regularly have sales with significant numbers of works, sadly no more since the venue closed down.
 However, works do periodically appear at other auction houses.
 Having said that, the number of what I consider to be good works appearing on the market has declined significantly over the last few years.
-My last purchase was a couple of years ago, a coveted industrial mining scene acquired at The Auction Centre, Runcorn.
-I had been looking for an industrial scene painting for the best part of ten years, they really are that rare, so I consider the work was a snip at £1,900 and a fantastic addition to my collection which now comprises over twenty works.
+My last purchase was about 12 months ago, an Isherwood version of Picasso's Trois Femmes.
+The original Picasso is in the Hermitage Museum in St Petersburg, Russia.

 I have interspersed some images of works I hold in my private collection throughout the following text.
 Hopefully this will inspire you to bite the bullet and seek out and buy your first work or add to your existing collection.